Defect-Bound Excitons in Topological Materials: Introduction

 \section{Introduction}

-Excitons in solid-state systems are bound states formed from Coulomb interactions between energetically excited electrons and the holes they leave behind.
-The study of excitons is a well-developed research field that stretches across several disciplines, such as chemistry, material science, condensed matter physics, and light-matter interactions \cite{koch2006semiconductor,scholes2006excitons,anantharaman2021exciton,wheeler2013exciton,haug2009quantum}.
-The field has gained even more interest in the past decade due to advances made in the fabrication and understanding of two-dimensional and layered materials, along with the discovery that such materials can host stable and long-lifetime excitons, making them leading candidates for various applications in optics and optoelectronics \cite{wilson2021excitons, wang2018colloquium, montblanch2023layered, mueller2018exciton, chernikov2014exciton, jin2018ultrafast, jiang2021interlayer,trovatello2020ultrafast,regan2022emerging}.
-In addition to the experimental forefront of exciton studies, advanced numerical methods provide ample information about the properties of excitons, such as quantum solutions for the associated wave functions, energies, and stability stemming from their binding energy and lifetime \cite{quintela2022theoretical,xie2021theory, sangalli2021excitons,qiu2013optical, qiu2021signatures, qiu2016screening,qiu2015nonanalyticity,wu2015exciton,esteve2025excitons}.
+Excitons, formed by Coulomb-bound electrons and holes, are key quasiparticles studied across diverse fields including chemistry, material science, condensed matter physics, and light–matter interactions \cite{koch2006semiconductor,scholes2006excitons,anantharaman2021exciton,wheeler2013exciton,haug2009quantum}.
+Interest in the field has grown significantly over the past decade, driven by advances in the fabrication and understanding of two-dimensional and layered materials, as well as the discovery that these systems can host stable, long-lived excitons, making them promising candidates for a range of optical and optoelectronic applications \cite{wilson2021excitons, wang2018colloquium, montblanch2023layered, mueller2018exciton, chernikov2014exciton, jin2018ultrafast, jiang2021interlayer,trovatello2020ultrafast,regan2022emerging}.
+Complementing experimental studies, advanced numerical methods provide ample information about exciton properties, including quantum solutions for their associated wave functions, energies, and stability, stemming from their binding energies and lifetimes\cite{quintela2022theoretical,xie2021theory, sangalli2021excitons,qiu2013optical, qiu2021signatures, qiu2016screening,qiu2015nonanalyticity,wu2015exciton,esteve2025excitons}.